Alternatives to Pet Boarding During the Holidays

 Pet Care Swap

 In more friendly terms, propose a pet sitting swap with someone you trust.
 Most pets enjoy the company of other animals, but make sure that yours does before trying this arrangement.
-You want to avoid the call from your neighbor to talk about your beloved’s misbehaving stories in their charge, making you both feel terrible.
+You want to avoid the call from your neighbor to talk about your beloved’s misbehaving while in their charge, making you both feel terrible.

 There’s a wide and varied industry of pet sitters out in the world today.
 Some professionals come to your home, while others take your pet into theirs.
 Paid add-on options can include playtime, feeding, walks, and overnight tending.
 Each company has their own payment systems and subscription services.
 Check out: Rover, Holidog, and the National Association of Professional Pet Sitters to find sitters that meet your qualifications.

 Hyperlocal options near your neighborhood also exist, and they might be less expensive if you can find the right pet sitter fit.
 Start with your vet.
 Do they have a recommendation?
 Or does the vet tech or staff do pet sitting on the side?
 Knowing a trained veterinarian staff is in charge of your #1 pet removes some of the worry involved.
 At a minimum, they’ll know where to take Mr. Meow if he gets sick.

 Check Local Reviews

 Don’t forget the tried and true Care.com and your local edition of NextDoor.
 College kids home for holiday breaks often list their info to earn extra cash.
 You’ll also read candid reviews of your neighbor’s experiences with passionate warnings and recommendations included.

 Outside Pet Boarding

 Now, for the luxury outfitters.
 Small, boutique-styled boarding facilities and large pet resorts have plentiful amenities to offer: pools, pampered grooming like facials, outdoor agility courses, and skylights (because, of course, natural light is the best!).
 The list goes on as long as your military paycheck can reach.

 Peace of Mind